Koda-Pig/metaversal-test/README.md

 ## General notes:

+- I've implemented an artificial delay of 2 seconds in the network requests to dummyjson, so that the loading states are more noticeable.
 - Regarding loading, this requirement:
   ```
   If sections finish loading at different times, generally we want to avoid sections from shifting as they load in.
 Consider showing the skeletons until all sections finish loading.